ptomulik/clxx/HOWTO/compile.rst

 HOWTO: Change compilation flags
 ```````````````````````````````

-You may set several command-line variables to change compilator, compilation
+You may set several command-line variables to change compiler, compilation
 flags and other options.
 For example, you may change flags for C and C++
 compiler::